CEDAR, INC.

 This next section of the report should show students actively engaged in the Study Unit.
 Because of the variety of topics, the student activities can range from regular classroom events to real-life activities, such as outdoor experiences, field trips, etc. The most important thing about this section is to show what the students “actually did”, as a result of their participation in the Unit.

 Note: One photograph of each activity performed in the unit is required to be included with the report.
-CEDAR is interested in seeing a variety of meaningful student activities, but only needs to see a glimpse and not the entire picture of each.
+CEDAR is interested in seeing a variety of meaningful student activities but only needs to see a glimpse and not the entire picture of each.

 3. A summary

-Every story needs a conclusion or summary, and this is especially true of this new and unique education program.
+Every story needs a conclusion or summary, and this is especially true of this unique education program.
 This section should provide information on the success of the Unit through an examination/evaluation to determine if the educational goals were met.
 This examination of the Unit’s success should be conducted by the teacher and students together.
-This component of the Unit Report can be easily over-looked, but is necessary in order for the Report to be considered “complete”.
+This component of the Unit Report can be easily over-looked but is necessary for the Report to be considered “complete”.
 The success of the Unit should be determined, partially or in whole, by the goals and activities established at the beginning.
 A comprehensive evaluation can be achieved by answering the following questions: